Double-Peaked Ly$\alpha$ Emission during Reionization Requires Nearby Voids and a Favorable Local Ionizing Background: Results

 \subsection{Ionizing Background Intensity}

 The ionizing background intensity, quantified by $\Gamma$, is another key factor governing the IGM opacity.
 As described in Equation~(\ref{eq:tau}), the Ly$\alpha$ opacity, $\tau_\alpha$, scales as $\Delta^2/\Gamma$, such that a higher (lower) $\Gamma$ leads to a higher (lower) threshold density for the transmission of blue-side Ly$\alpha$ photons.
-As shown in Figure~\ref{fig:DeltDist}, the probability that the density falls below this threshold varies steeply around $\Delta = 0.3$.
+As shown in Figure~\ref{fig:DeltDist}, the probability that the density falls below this threshold varies steeply around $\Delta = 0.25$.
 This steep dependence leads to a substantial difference in the probability of observing double-peaked emission ($P_{\rm DP}$, hereafter) for a moderate change in $\Gamma$.

 The COLA1-like case shown in Figure~\ref{fig:DP2} supports this intuition.
-The galaxy lies near the centre of a large ionized region, where the ionizing intensity is relatively high, with $\Gamma\approx2\times10^{-13}~{\rm s^{-1}}$ (see Fig.~\ref{fig:LSmap}).
+The galaxy lies near the centre of a large ionized region, where the ionizing intensity is relatively high, with $\Gamma\approx2\times10^{-13}~{\rm s^{-1}}$ (see Figure~\ref{fig:LSmap}).
 In such environments, even moderately underdense regions with $\Delta\approx0.3$ can become sufficiently transparent to allow blue-side Ly$\alpha$ transmission.
-In contrast, a region with $\Gamma \approx 10^{-13}~{\rm s^{-1}}$, for instance, would require more extreme underdensities, $\Delta \approx 0.2$, which are $\sim 30$ times less likely to occur (see Fig.~\ref{fig:DeltDist}).
+In contrast, a region with $\Gamma \approx 10^{-13}~{\rm s^{-1}}$, for instance, would require more extreme underdensities, such as $\Delta \approx 0.2$, which are $\sim 20$ times less likely to occur (see Figure~\ref{fig:DeltDist}).